brentgroves/repsys/a_status/articles/virtualization/nutanix_microstack_juju.md

 - Uses **Juju** to deploy in five steps.
 - Also uses **MicroK8s** to manage the MicroStack deployment and upgrades.
 - Can also deploy Kubernetes.
-- Has an one API to manage all services.
+- Has one API to manage all services.
-- Canonical provides an ACL list of internet domains that are needed for MicroStack to work with a Proxy Server.
+- Canonical provides an ACL list of internet domains needed for MicroStack to work with a Proxy Server.
-- OpenStack is one of the largest open source projects.
+- OpenStack is one of the largest open-source projects.

 ## **[Juju](https://juju.is/#:~:text=Revolutionise%20the%20speed%20and%20quality,on%20any%20infrastructure%20using%20charms.)**

-Canonical Juju is an open-source orchestration engine developed by Canonical Ltd. It's a tool that simplifies the deployment, configuration, and management of applications and services across various infrastructures, including virtual machines, Kubernetes, and cloud environments.
+Canonical Juju is an open-source orchestration engine developed by Canonical Ltd. It simplifies deployment, configuration, and management of applications and services across various infrastructures, including virtual machines, Kubernetes, and cloud environments.

 ### Application Management